LariVille/Arc_Installer_Windows_10/FAQ.md

 Q: Will the Browser Company delete this repo?

-A: I can't see the future, so it remains a mistery.
+A: I can't see the future, so it remains a mystery.

 ***